rdubois-crypto/FreshCryptoLib/solidity/README.md

 >make deploy

 Deploy the ecdsa_verify contract and verify it on chain.
 You need to provide a private key and an etherscan API key to the makefile.
+More RPC's, ChainID's and faucets are available in utils/rpc.md.

 ## Current Deployments